johurul-haque/nexus/README.md

 - **Swiper JS**: A library for pre-built carousel.
 Used it for creating the testimonials card and the hero section.

 - **Framer Motion**: A library for creating smooth and interactive animations in React applications, adding delightful visual effects to your user interfaces.

-## Features

-- **Diverse Class Selection**: Explore our extensive catalog of design classes, covering a wide range of topics such as UI/UX design, motion graphics, web development, and more.

-- **Experienced Instructors**: Learn from industry professionals and experienced designers who are passionate about sharing their knowledge and expertise.

 ## Support